ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 (``rt.sh``).
 This script is widely used by model developers on Tier 1 and 2 platforms and is described in :numref:`Section %s <ConductingRegTests>`.
 The advantages to this approach are:

-- You can bypass the workflow, pre- and post-processing steps.
+- It does not require a workflow, pre- or post-processing steps.
 - The batch submission script is generated.
 - Any required input data is already available for machines used by the regression test.
 - Once the ``rt.sh`` test completes, you will have a working copy in your run directory